rur/treetop-client/README.markdown

 ###  Client Library API

 ####  treetop.request
 Issue a treetop request.
-Notice that no callback mechanism is available.
-This is by design.
-Response handling is mandated by the protocol, see [Treetop Request](https://github.com/rur/treetop/blob/master/README.markdown#how-treetop-requests-work)
+Notice that no callback mechanism is available by design.
+Response handling is mandated by the protocol, see [Treetop Request](https://github.com/rur/treetop/blob/master/README.markdown#how-treetop-requests-work).

 ##### Usage
 ```